AdrianInsua/platform/packages/store/README.md

 ## Angular 6+

-`ngredux-store@^9` is what you need.
+`@adrian.insua/ngredux-store@^9` is what you need.
 This consumes breaking changes from RxJS and Angular 6, as well as updated typedefs from Redux 4.

 ## Angular 5

-Use `ngredux-store@^7` - this version supports Angular 5, and also changes to using lettable operators.
+Use `@adrian.insua/ngredux-store@^7` - this version supports Angular 5, and also changes to using lettable operators.

 ## Angular 4 or lower

-Use `ngredux-store@^6` - This supports Angular 4 and earlier.
+Use `@adrian.insua/ngredux-store@^6` - This supports Angular 4 and earlier.

-# Support for `ngredux-store@6`?
+# Support for `@adrian.insua/ngredux-store@6`?

 Where possible, I will be maintaining and applying any fixes / enhancements for v7 into v6 where it does not introduce a breaking change.

 I made a few mistakes trying to publish fixes / etc to two major versions, which caused some releases to get tagged incorrectly and caused some confusion.
 Sorry for any confusion this has caused, and will do better on avoiding this in the future, and being more transparent with the releases that are going out.

-# ngredux-store
+# @adrian.insua/ngredux-store

 Angular bindings for [Redux](https://github.com/reactjs/redux).